jmarranz/relproxy_examples/relproxy_ex_vaadin/README.md

 + Wait until wizard dialog dismisses, it seems hanged but it is just downloading dependencies, be patient

-+ Disable context reloading of your project in the associated Tomcat (see the manual if necessary)!!!
++ Disable context reloading of your project in the associated Tomcat (see the RelProxy Manual if necessary)!!!

 + Add to /WebContent/WEB-INF/lib relproxy-x.y.z.jar